Kerchner’s

 normal two copies.

-UEP - See Unique Event
+- See Unique Event Polymorphism.

-UEP Site - A polymorphic site at
+UEP Site - A polymorphic site at which only two allele values or forms of the

-entire human population at that site and thus it is assumed that a single historical
+genotype are observed in the entire human population at that site and thus it

-mutation event was responsible for the observed polymorphism.
-The one allele
+is assumed that a single historical mutation event was responsible for the

-being the original, ancestral value and the other being the mutated value.
+and the other being the mutated value.

-historical mutation event at the locus.
+only one single historical mutation event at the locus.

-Uracil - One of the four bases (A, U, C, and G) in RNA (RiboNucleicAcid.
+Uracil - One of the four bases (A,

-The others are Adenine, Guanine, and Cytosine.
-Uracil
+Adenine, Guanine, and Cytosine.
+Uracil replaces Thymine, which is the fourth

-replaces Thymine, which is the fourth base in DNA (DeoxyriboNucleicAcid).
+base in DNA (DeoxyriboNucleicAcid).
+Like Thymine,

-Like Thymine, Uracil always pairs with Adenine.
+Uracil always pairs with Adenine.

 Variable